 If you don’t already have a tradition that involves offering thanks in prayer, this year is a great time to start.
-It’s always good to make time for prayer, and Thanksgiving is a time for putting God first just like the colonists did in 1623, when they gave thanks to God for rain after a two-month drought.
+It’s always good to make time for prayer, and Thanksgiving is a time for putting God first just like the Pilgrims did in 1621, when they gave thanks to God for rain after a two-month drought.

 Stop and take time to reflect on the meaning of thankfulness this holiday season and consider choosing one of the following prayers as your Thanksgiving invocation: